NickCodesGood/sales-dashboard-demo/README.md

 - **Frontend Automation**: Lots of prepoulated fields, a thoughtfully designed details to enhance UX including ID -> Email visual confirmation on deletion, and Auto Fill edit fields by clicking on table rows.

 # Usage Steps:

+## Login:

+- http/localhost:3000/ maps to /login for now.
+Upon starting the app, you will need to login.
+-User creation is handled via django backend (sales-dashboard-demo-api).
+There is no way to create user on front end.

 ## Pagination Controls: